 Availability and Ease of Use of Saline Nasal Spray

-A saline nasal spray can home-made, literally from your regular, store-bought salt (reference) and ideally distilled water (easy to get at a grocery store).
+A saline nasal spray can be home-made, literally from your regular, store-bought salt (reference) and ideally distilled water (easy to get at a grocery store).

 Saline solutions can be stored in basic storage containers that you would have at home, like preservative jars.

 Convenient spring-loaded, atomizer, saline pre-filled spray bottles can be purchased for relatively inexpensive amounts (CAD $10-$20) and these can be refilled either by store-bought saline packets or by home-made saline solutions.

 I purchase pre-dosed saline solution packets which you mix with water (ideally distilled).
 Instructions are provided, with different concentration options, to allow you to customize it how you like.

 I store my saline solution in the fridge in a basic preservative jar.

 I do a spray at least once daily, usually before flossing and brushing teeth before bed.
 I tilt my head back, insert the spray bottle tip just inside or even outside the tip of the nasal passage (there should be no discomfort), I breathe in slightly while triggering the nasal spray.
 I do this for each passage and I do this three times (so 3 times per nasal passage).